List of Fire Force characters: White-Clad

 Gold is a member of the Iron Clad's Destroyers, one of its most formidable assassins.
-She has an apathetic nature and is a Third Generation pyrokenetic, who has a high resistance, enough to completely ignore an artificially enhanced blast from Tamaki.
+She has an apathetic nature and is a Third Generation pyrokenetic with high flame resistance, enough to completely ignore an artificially enhanced blast from Tamaki.
 Using her Ignition Ability, Gold is able to heat gold and to control the subsequently created magnetic fields.
 This allows her to levitate objects and control items made of magnetic metals such as iron.